Nathan R. Kitchen

 My stake president then said, “Come be the Tom Christofferson of our stake, leave Affirmation and use your leadership skills to bless our stake instead of using them to lead Affirmation.”

-Over the years I have heard about priesthood leaders weaponizing the stories of Tom, Ben Schilaty, and even Charlie Bird, but here in my own home it was my turn to experience this phenomenon first hand.
+Over the years I have heard about priesthood leaders weaponizing the stories of Deseret Book published gay authors such as Tom, Ben Schilaty, and even Charlie Bird, but here in my own home it was my turn to experience this phenomenon first hand.
 My own stake president was weaponizing Tom’s story.
 It was an unsafe feeling, and it felt like a betrayal.

 I then said, “I bet you do not counsel the young men and women of our stake not to marry and just live their life instead in service to their ward and stake members.”